Can going vegan help you lose weight?

 Caitlyn Adler

-Caitlin Adler is a vegan Accredited Sports Nutritionist, Strength & Conditioning coach and bodybuilder at Plant Forged Physique.
+Caitlin Arnold is a vegan Accredited Sports Nutritionist, Strength & Conditioning coach and bodybuilder at Plant Forged Physique.
 Her passion is helping vegans achieve their health and fitness goals with evidence-based guidance and expertise.

 While many people decide to go vegan due to the treatment of animals, there is an increasing number of people who are choosing a plant-based or vegan diet for the purpose of losing body fat and weight management.